RebelInteractiveGroup/optumcaremobilebenefits.com-11ty/src/panels/10-employee-center.md

 #### United for Giving

 United for Giving helps you make a bigger impact when donating time or money to the causes and communities you care most about.
-You can receive a 1:1 match for donations to eligible charities and earn rewards for their volunteer efforts.
+You can receive a 1:1 match for donations to eligible charities and earn rewards for your volunteer efforts.

 [giving.uhg.com](https://unitedhealthgroup.benevity.org/user/login "giving.uhg.com in a new tab")